Registered Nursing (ADN) photo

 View the public information disclosed by ACEN regarding this program on the ACEN website.

-Gwinnett Tech’s Nursing program has approval by the Georgia Board of Nursing and is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road, Suite 850, Atlanta, GA 30326 (www.acenursing.org).
+Gwinnett Tech’s Nursing program has approval from the Georgia Board of Nursing and is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road, Suite 850, Atlanta, GA 30326 (www.acenursing.org).
 View the Student Achievement Data.

 What are my program options?